aliberal/enthusiastic-petunia-43d2d/en/index.md

           With ***MouseJoyHelper*** you will control your mouse pointer with a JoyStick

-          Choose one of the JoySticks on your system and configur the speed of the mouse and assing each of its buttons a specialized task
+          Choose one of the JoySticks on your system and setup the speed of the pointer, or assing each of its buttons a specialized task
         actions:
           - label: Learn More
             url: /:pagelang:/features